The 6-foot-3 point guard and five-star recruit wows with high-flying finishes and slick passes.

 Davison flourishes in transition.
 He has a speedy dribble that can slice through flurried defenders and zip an assist to a teammate.
 He's best driving downhill and rising above shot blockers at the rim.
 Davison's shot is decent with room to grow.
 He's flirted with a step back and can knock it down respectively from beyond the arc.

 His form resembles Collin Sexton's in high school.

 JD Davison Recruiting

-Davison is the 9th-ranked overall player in the 2021 recruiting class according to 247Sports Composite.
-Rivals ranks him as the 13th best player in the country.
-This past season, Davison won Mr. Basketball for the state of Alabama and led Calhoun to the Class 2A state championship.
+JD Davison is the ninth-ranked overall player in the 2021 recruiting class, according to 247Sports Composite.
+Rivals and ESPN list him as the 13th best player in the country.
+The point guard won Mr. Basketball for the state of Alabama in 2020 and 2021 and led Calhoun to the Class 2A state championship in 2020.

 The high-school standout and 2021 McDonald's All-American received offers from Alabama, Auburn, Memphis, Mississippi State, Ole Miss, Florida State, Kansas, Louisville, Iowa State, Virginia Tech, and UNLV among others.
-There isn’t a clear indication of where Davison is leaning, but Alabama, Auburn, Memphis, Mississippi State, and Ole Miss are listed as warm on 247Sports‘ interest meter.

 Alabama Crimson Tide